dsavina/kickoff-docker-php/README.md

 # Goal

-This project will help you to start a PHP project with Docker, thanks to some useful make commands.
+This project will help you to setup a PHP project with Docker, thanks to some useful `make` commands.

 # Prerequisites